kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 let images = try await (first, second)
 ```

-The pipeline will load the data only once, resize the image once and blur it also only once.
+The pipeline will load the data only once, resize the image once and blur it only once.
 There is no duplicated work done.
 The work only gets canceled when all the registered requests are, and the priority is based on the highest priority of the registered requests.

 Coalescing can be disabled using ``ImagePipeline/Configuration-swift.struct/isTaskCoalescingEnabled`` configuration option.